Discriminating 1D new physics solutions in $b\to s\ell\ell$ decays: Introduction

+where the first error is statistical and the second is systematic.
+We note that the central values are close to the Belle measurements~\cite{Belle:2019oag,Abdesselam:2019lab}, but the uncertainties are smaller, resulting in deviations from the SM predictions with a significance of $1.5\sigma$ and $1.4\sigma$, respectively.

-In 2020, the LHCb Collaboration reported angular analyses of the $B^0\to K^{*0}\mu^+\mu^-$ decay and its isospin partner $B^+\to K^{*+}\mu^+\mu^-$ decay~\cite{Aaij:2020nrf,Aaij:2020ruw}.
+On the other hand, in 2020 the LHCb Collaboration reported angular analyses of the $B^0\to K^{*0}\mu^+\mu^-$ decay and its isospin partner $B^+\to K^{*+}\mu^+\mu^-$ decay~\cite{Aaij:2020nrf,Aaij:2020ruw}.
 The results reconfirm the global tension with respect to the SM predictions previously reported for the decay of $B^0\to K^{*0}\mu^+\mu^-$~\cite{Aaij:2015oid}.

-These new measurements have attracted much attention and led to many model-independent global analyses~\cite{Altmannshofer:2021qrr,Cornella:2021sby,Kriewald:2021hfc,Alguero:2021anc,Hurth:2021nsi,Geng:2021nhg} assuming the presence of NP only in the $b\to s\mu^+\mu^-$ mode, and it is shown that the significance of the SM exclusion in the global fits is about $4\sim6\sigma$.
-These data have also been explained in NP models involving tree-level exchanges of new particles such as the neutral gauge boson Z'~\cite{Cen:2021iwv,Kawamura:2021ygg}, leptoquarks~\cite{Angelescu:2021lln,Greljo:2021xmg,Cornella:2021sby,Kriewald:2021hfc,Nomura:2021oeu,Du:2021zkq,FileviezPerez:2021xfw} or scalar Higgs~\cite{Chen:2021vzk}.
-It is interesting to note that the leptoquark models can simultaneously explain the $b\to s\ell^+\ell^-$ (with $\ell=e,\mu$) and charged current~(CC) $b\to c\ell^-\bar{\nu}_\ell$ (with $\ell=\mu,\tau$) flavor anomalies~\cite{Angelescu:2021lln,Cornella:2021sby,Kriewald:2021hfc,Du:2021zkq}.
+These new measurements have attracted much attention and led to many model-independent global analyses~\cite{Altmannshofer:2021qrr,Cornella:2021sby,Kriewald:2021hfc,Alguero:2021anc,Hurth:2021nsi,Geng:2021nhg,Carvunis:2021jga,Angelescu:2021lln,Isidori:2021vtc,Alda:2021krg,Isidori:2021tzd,Lee:2021ldv,Bause:2021ply,Hurth:2021nsi} assuming the presence of NP only in the $b\to s\mu^+\mu^-$ mode, and it is shown that the significance of the SM exclusion in the global fits is about $4\sim6\sigma$.
+These data have also been explained in NP models involving tree-level exchanges of new particles such as the neutral gauge boson Z'~\cite{Cen:2021iwv,Kawamura:2021ygg,Allanach:2021gmj,Alok:2021pdh,Ko:2021lpx,Navarro:2021sfb,Bause:2021prv,Alok:2021ydy,Wang:2021uqz,Davighi:2021oel}, leptoquarks~\cite{Angelescu:2021lln,Greljo:2021xmg,Cornella:2021sby,Kriewald:2021hfc,Nomura:2021oeu,Du:2021zkq,Perez:2021ddi,Greljo:2021npi,King:2021jeo,Singirala:2021gok,Chang:2021axw,Perez:2021ddi,Ban:2021tos,Marzocca:2021azj,Lee:2021jdr} or scalar Higgs~\cite{Chen:2021vzk,Duan:2021whx,Chen:2021vzk}.
+It is interesting to note that the leptoquark models can simultaneously explain the $b\to s\ell^+\ell^-$ (with $\ell=e,\mu$) and charged current~(CC) $b\to c\ell^-\bar{\nu}_\ell$ (with $\ell=\mu,\tau$) flavor anomalies~\cite{Babu:2020hun,Angelescu:2021lln,Cornella:2021sby,Kriewald:2021hfc,Du:2021zkq,King:2021jeo,Ban:2021tos}.